 There is a further module dedicated specifically to BPM to define conceptual and logical best practice for building BPM solutions.
 It is closely aligned with the SOA Reference Architecture and expands upon the Business Services layer of the SOA Reference Architecture.

-The Reference Architecture covers 10 specific areas of best practice.
-These are applied both across a Service Oriented and Event Driven Architecture.
-There is a very close alignment of our reference architecture to the components of Oracle SOA Suite 11g.
+The SOA Reference Architecture covers 10 specific areas of best practice - these are applied both across a Service Oriented and Event Driven Architecture.

-If every process and service executed the ‘happy’ path then project would complete early and stay well within budget.
+Exception Handling If every process and service executed the ‘happy’ path then projects would complete early and stay well within budget.
 We all know that the most complicated aspect of development is exception handling.
 This section details exactly how to leverage all the capabilities in Oracle’s SOA Suite to provide a simple and intuitive Fault Management Framework for all your services.

 This is one of the most valuable sections of the reference architecture and includes concepts like Fault Policies, Business and System exceptions, Message Exchange Patterns, Fault Combinations and Propagation and much more.
 All interactions are identified and classified as either idempotent or non-idempotent services.
 This determines the best course of fault management.